 Fields similar to network engineering include network security management, systems administration, systems engineering, and network design and administration.
 These information technology fields are closely related in that they all deal with enterprise-scale network infrastructure and computer systems.

 The most common qualification for network engineering is a Bachelor’s Degree in Computer Science or a related field.
 It is also worth mentioning that computer science certifications are common qualifications if you want to pursue a network engineering role and become a network specialist.
-Some of the best certification providers for network engineering are Cisco, Juniper, and CompTIA, which provide a wide range of certification courses.

 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"